teguhy2910/satria/readme.md

-# All New SATRIA Project
+# SATRIA Project

-All New SATRIA is a web application with feature to control "Surat Jalan".
+SATRIA is a web application with feature to control "Surat Jalan".

 ## Contributing